 The St Andrews Links opens a ballot during the last week of August and first week of September (10AM BST on Wednesday, August 23 until midnight on Wednesday, September 6 2017 for bookings in 2018) which takes entries online for visiting groups.
 You are able to stipulate a date range that you’d be available to play the Old Course and you must enter the names and handicaps of each group member on the application.
 For the first time this year, single golfers are able to apply for advanced tee times on the St Andrews Old Course as well.

 After the entry period closes, names are drawn ballot-style for advanced tee times on the Old Course.
 The results are sent out via email around the middle of September.

 Prices and stipulations, such as the requirement to play another St Andrews Links course in addition to the Old Course, are available here.

-Singles cannot enter the ballot, but they can join a list to join 2 and 3-balls to complete a group throughout the day.
-A typical busy summer day only has 15 or so openings for singles, therefore a queue at the starters box starts very early in the morning to be put on this singles list.
-People line up as early as 1 or even 2AM.
+Singles cannot enter the ballot, but they can join a list to fill in twosomes and threesomes throughout the day.
+A typical summer day only has 10-15 openings for singles, so often a line forms at the Old Course Pavilion (the building next to the putting green and first tee) very early in the morning.
+People line up as early as 12AM or 1AM.
 If you want a good chance in the summer, I wouldn’t get there later than 3:30AM.
-Once the starter arrives, he will take your name on a first come, first served basis and will tell you when to come back to fill an opening.
+Once the starter arrives around 6:30AM, he takes names on a first come, first served basis and will tell you when to come back to fill an opening.
+To address common questions: